bcbrown/bookreviews/2017/README.md

 the most tense, gripping scenes in anything I've read.
 What I like about this book is how most of the book is spent building up a variety of characters then shows the inevitable reactions when they're put into a series of situations.
-The writing is stripped down but evocative.
+The writing is stripped down and powerful, and the finale ranks amongst the most evocative fiction I've read.

 ### The Book Of Tea
-Some time back, someone important to me introduced me to the pleasures of tea, especially the variety of loose leaf teas available.
+Some time back, someone important to me introduced me to the pleasures of loose leaf tea, of which I've become enamored.
 This pleasant, short book, by a Japanese intellectual for an American audience, discusses the history, rituals, and aesthetics of tea preparation.

-This book is likely most interesting to people who are: inclined towards eastern mysticism, the poetic aesthics of the Romantic and pastoral poets, and tea drinkers.
+This book is likely most interesting to people who are: inclined towards eastern mysticism, the aesthics of the Romantic and pastoral poetic traditions, and passionate tea drinkers.

 > Meanwhile, let us have a sip of tea.
 The afternoon glow is brightening the bamboos, the fountains are bubbling with delight, the soughing of the pines is